SAP/ai-sdk-js/.changeset/tiny-pears-walk.md

 '@sap-ai-sdk/ai-api': minor
 ---

-[Fixed Issue] Adjust `AiExecutionModificationResponseList` type to correctly represent an array of responses or errors.
+[Fixed Issue] Fix `AiExecutionModificationResponseList` type to correctly represent an array of responses or errors.